photoprism/photoprism/CONTRIBUTING.md

 Think of open-source development as free training with a visible outcome.
 Exploring new technologies is easier than in commercial environments, where development effort is more focused on immediate results.
-Consider it as an analytical process that expands both the master and the editors knowledge, including others viewing it.

 We welcome contributions of any kind including pull requests, ideas, bug reports, testing, writing documentation, tutorials and blog posts.
 If you help with development,